mariuz/blocklysql/README.md

 # BlocklySQL - a block-based editor for SQL
 This is a block-based editor for SQL (on the basis of Google's blockly (https://github.com/google/blockly)).
-We build this editor for the use in Computer Science (CS) classrooms.

 ![BlocklySQL example snippet](example.JPG)

-This first example uses a weather database and returns the locations where more than five gale-force winds with the  have been recorded (and the corresponding number of gale-force winds).
-It is equivalent to the following SELECT-statement in SQL:
+This first example uses a weather database and returns the locations where more than five gale-force winds have been recorded.
+It equals the following SELECT-statement in SQL:

 ```
 SELECT Wetterstation.Standort, Wettermessung.Max_Windgeschwindigkeit AS #Orkanböen